-((((((("All Metadata":"wi-fi") OR "All Metadata":"wifi") OR "All Metadata":"wlan") OR "Mesh\Terms":"mobile phones") OR "All Metadata":"mobile" AND "All Metadata":"phones") OR "Mesh\Terms":"cell phones") OR "All Metadata":"cell" AND "All Metadata":"phones") AND "All Metadata":"cancer")
+(((((("All Metadata":"wi-fi") OR "All Metadata":"wifi") OR "All Metadata":"wian") OR "Mesh_Terms":"mobile phones") OR "All Metadata":"mobile" AND "All Metadata":"phones") OR "Mesh_Terms":"cell phones") OR "All Metadata":"cell" AND "All Metadata":"phones") AND "All Metadata":"cancer")

 The search found 159 papers.
 After using filters to only include journal articles, magazine articles, articles published in English, and those published in the selected date range, the number of papers was reduced to 50 papers.
 Review of the titles of the studies removed 13 studies of unrelated subject matter.
-After title filtering, OHA reviewed the abstracts of all remaining 37 studies and found no articles that were within the scope of this review due to the lack of cancer endpoints under direct study.
-Therefore, OHA did not include cancer studies from IEEE in this review.
+After title filtering, we reviewed the abstracts were reviewed of all remaining 37 studies and with found no articles found that were within the scope of this review due to the lack of cancer endpoints under direct study.
+Therefore, we did not include cancer studies were not included from IEEE in this review.